A fun twist on the standard apple crisp, this apple crisp with ginger is going to delight your taste buds and have you coming back for more and more!

-A question I get asked a lot is which apples are best for baked desserts like this crisp.
+A good question!
 There are so many varieties of apples available, especially in the fall, and you want just the right apple for your delectable crisp or pie.

 Choose apples that keep their shape somewhat and which won’t turn into apple mush in your baked dessert.
 Honeycrisp apples are perfect.
 They have just the right balance of sweetness and tartness and, as you can see from the photos, keep their shape perfectly without being too hard or crunchy.